Apache Flink, State Management, Checkpointing, Savepoints, Fault Tolerance

 Successful production deployments require attention to several operational aspects:

-Checkpoint Alignment: Unaligned checkpoints (introduced in Flink 1.11) reduce backpressure impact during checkpointing by allowing barriers to overtake buffered data.
-Enable for high-throughput applications where checkpoint alignment causes slowdowns.
+Checkpoint Alignment: Unaligned checkpoints (introduced in Flink 1.11, stabilized in 1.13+) reduce backpressure impact during checkpointing by allowing barriers to overtake buffered data.
+Enable for high-throughput applications where checkpoint alignment causes slowdowns:

-State TTL: Configure state time-to-live to automatically clean up expired entries:
+State TTL (Time-To-Live): Configure state time-to-live to automatically clean up expired entries, preventing unbounded state growth:

 StateTtlConfig ttlConfig = StateTtlConfig